davedean/ubuntu-macbookair/README.md

 ### suspend wakes up immediately

 In the end I think the only thing needed is this custom service, which I borrowed from the link below.
+The only impact of this is that the power button is the only way to wake from suspect.

-The link from BrainCore's answer above gives these instructions: Occasionally the Macboook Air may wake up immediately after suspend.
+Occasionally the Macboook Air may wake up immediately after suspend.
 To fix this:

 `cat /proc/acpi/wakeup`